 I had renamed the blog from Fragments of Michael Dickel to Fragmentarily/ Meta-Phor(e) /Play (tagline: FMPP—Michael Dickel’s Blog) during 2016 and now (Spring 2017) to Meta/ Phor(e) /Play (tagline: Words, Images, & More).
 This reflects a change during the early months of 2017 from (mostly) blog posts of my own creative writing / art / photography / opinions to including other writers.
 I thought it would be better to take my name out of the title and now, also out of the tagline.
 (See the name unpacked).

 This isn’t totally a ‘Zine or totally a blog of my creative writing, but some hybrid of the two.
 During April 2017, I posted several other poets as part of interNational Poetry Month.
-I intend to continue publishing others, and not just poetry, but not at the frenetic pace I kept up during poetry month.
-So far, I am posting twice a week, occasionally more (during July and August I expect to post less often per week).
+Since, I have continued publishing others, and not just poetry, but not at the frenetic pace I kept up during poetry month.
+I am post once in a while, sometimes twice a week, occasionally more.
+[Note: Recently my health has made it more sporadic. —Summer 2019]

 Please consider supporting the blog through Patreon.